skywarth/annals-of-disco/medicine/physical/ailments.md

 According to some peoples hear-say:
 - benzoyl peroxide cream (%5, %10.
 The more, the merrier.)
 - neutrogena cleanser
-- Apple vinegar
+- Apple vinegar, apply it on the area
-- Daily pillow case changing
+- Daily pillow case changing, if present in scalp area
+- You may have gotten it from a barber or Accutane treatment/consumption.

+---

 ### Syphilis
 - Is a STD